 Out for Blood won the 2017 Association for Women in Psychology Distinguished Publication Award.
 It was also recently nominated for the Foreword Indie Book prize.
 My book, Out for Blood: Essays on Menstruation and Resistance, is available for order on Amazon here.

 To read an argument for the new/emerging field of critical sexuality studies, see my Annual Review of Sex Research article with Sara McClelland here.

-Four of my new articles:
+Three new articles:

-Valerie Solanas just won the Independent Publisher Book Award, Silver Medal (Women's Issues),
+Valerie Solanas won the Independent Publisher Book Award, Silver Medal (Women's Issues),

-and it was selected as a staff pick at The Paris Review
+and it was selected as a staff pick at The Paris Review.

+Interview in BOMB Magazine about the Valerie Solanas book with Liz Kinnamon.
 Read my interview about Valerie Solanas in the New York Times here!